Hair Salon Perm Burn Injury Lawyer

 We do not currently handle product liability cases against manufacturers of home perm and other hair care products where the application is not performed by a professional stylist.

 After you have sought the appropriate level of medical care, you should consult a hair salon perm burn injury attorney immediately to determine your rights.
-It is very important that you act quickly in a case such as this to preserve evidence.
+You must act quickly in a case such as this to preserve evidence.
 The hair care product involved may be disposed of if you fail to act quickly making determining exactly what went wrong more difficult.
-At Simmons and Fletcher, P.C., we have recovered substantial settlements for clients suffering from severe hair burns.
+At Simmons and Fletcher, P.C., we have recovered substantial settlements for clients suffering from severe salon perm burn injuries.
 Call us for a free consultation on your case today.
-1-800-298-0111.
+(713) 932-0777.